Turkey congratulates Azerbaijan over Shushas liberation

 "Shusha is liberated from the Armenian occupation.
 Congratulations on your victory, my dear brother [country]," Oktay said on Twitter.

-Foreign Minister Mevlüt Çavuşoğlu also welcomed the news about Shusha, which he called the capital of culture.
+Foreign Minister Mevlüt Çavuşoğlu joined them in welcoming the liberation of Shusha, which he called the capital of culture.

 "On the National Flag Day, the glorious Azerbaijani flag will fly over Shusha forever.
 Live in happiness with your tricolor flag, Azerbaijan," he said.